grrazzlle/WorkoutTracker/README.md

   ## Description

-  This application allows you to track your workouts and see the results displayed in a chart
+  This application allows users to view, create and track daily workouts.
+Users can log multiple exercises and track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, the app tracks the distance traveled.

   Click [here](https://calm-inlet-57146.herokuapp.com/) to try out the application